lavishay-technion/ansible_shallow/03_playbooks/README.md

 #### Variables use in playbooks

 In some of the playbooks we;ll be able to configure and setup static values to be used during the playbook.
 This concepts is called `variable` use.
-We create new section in out playbook called `vars` and under its indentention we add a _key_ word which is variable name and  with a _string value_ which is variable value.
+We create new section in out playbook called `vars` and under its indentation we add a _key_ word which is variable name and  with a _string value_ which is variable value.
 Later on we can summon the value by using double curly braces with double quotes: `"{{ variable_name }}"`

 Variable playbook example: